Hyundai Grandeur: Background

-Before the 1988 Seoul Olympics, most of the luxury car market of South Korea was held by Daewoo Motors and its Royale Series.
-From October 1978, Hyundai's top offering in South Korea was a locally built Ford Granada Mark II.
-The Daewoo Royale, however, was dominating the Granada in the market place, and Hyundai tried to enter the luxury car market with its own design.
-In the face of tough competition from Daewoo Motors' powerful brand, Hyundai abandoned this attempt and instead borrowed the platform, technology, and internal configuration from Mitsubishi Motors to create the first Hyundai Grandeur.
+Before the 1988 Seoul Olympics, much of South Korea's luxury car market was dominated by Daewoo Motors and its Royale series.
+Beginning in October 1978, Hyundai's flagship offering in South Korea was the locally produced Ford Granada Mark II.
+However, The Daewoo Royale outsold the Granada in the marketplace, and Hyundai attempted to enter the luxury car market with its own design.
+Facing strong competition from Daewoo Motors' established brand presence, Hyundai abandoned this attempt and instead obtained the platform, technology, and internal configuration from Mitsubishi Motors to create the first-generation Hyundai Grandeur.

-In the early eighties, Mitsubishi Motors also wanted to renew its aging Debonair model, which had not been substantially updated since its market launch in 1964.
+In the early eighties, Mitsubishi Motors was also seeking to replace its aging Debonair model, which had not undergone a major redesign since its debut in 1964.
 Given the existing relationship of sharing technologies and innovations, Mitsubishi accepted Hyundai's request to share a platform, internal configuration, and most importantly, an engine.
-As Hyundai was an official sponsor of 1988 Seoul Olympics, it used this opportunity to notify all the executives and important people about their new car, the Grandeur.
-Because of its Mitsubishi basis and good quality, it became very popular in Korea.
+As an official sponsor of 1988 Seoul Olympics, Hyundai used the event to showcase the Grandeur to executives, dignitaries, and other VIPs.
+Owing to its Mitsubishi-derived engineering and perceived quality, it became very popular in Korea.